June 14, 2017 | Sarah Danks

 Let’s talk about search engine optimization (SEO) tactics.
-We optimize all of our clients’ websites so people searching for what they need can find them, and once on those sites we want them to find helpful, relevant content.
+We optimize all of our clients’ websites so people using search engines can find them, and once on those sites we want visitors to find helpful, relevant content.

 So, let’s talk about this for the moving company business.
 Everyone moves to a new home at some point, so eventually you’ll look for this service.
 When choosing which moving company to hire it all boils down to the one you feel most comfortable with, and that all starts with a great online experience.
 And that, of course, starts after you find them!

 In this day and age of Wifi-for-everyone, it’s commonplace for people to head to the Internet to research — and they need to be able to find things a) easily, b) quickly and c) without having to put forth much effort.

 I’m going to outline the main SEO tactics we employ in our websites to do just that:

 So, let’s delve into more detail on each of these…

 1) Optimized Content

 Good content doesn’t just happen — or write itself.
 Much planning and strategy goes into successful web copy for it to be effective — and it all starts with keywords.

 It’s 2017 and yet some SEO marketers still attempt to game the Google system by keyword stuffing — and sometimes other black hat techniques — to try to show up first in the search engine results pages (SERPs).
 Not only does that not work anymore, it’s also detrimental to your website.